iamtushaar/CAR_SALES_ADE_Project/README.md

 Data is fetched from an external source (e.g., GitHub) and loaded into Azure SQL Database using Azure Data Factory.

 ### **Step 2: Incremental Data Loading**
-New data is loaded incrementally into the Bronze layer of Azure Data Lake Gen 2.
+New data is loaded incrementally into the Raw layer of Azure Data Lake Gen 2.
 Azure Data Factory automates this process.

 ### **Step 3: Data Transformation**
-Databricks processes the data, cleans it, and applies necessary transformations to build the Silver and Gold layers, structured into a star schema.
+Databricks processes the data, cleans it, and applies necessary transformations to build the Curated and Refined layers, structured into a star schema.

 ### **Step 4: Reporting-Ready Data**
-The Gold layer is the final output—cleaned and enriched data that can be used for business intelligence or reporting.
+The Refined layer is the final output—cleaned and enriched data that can be used for business intelligence or reporting.

 ---